 4. Mortise Joint

-Both mortise joints and tension joints are made by carving thin notches into the edge of the wood that many would consider the side that determines its “thickness.”
+Both mortise and tenon joints are made by carving thin notches into the edge of the wood that many would consider the side that determines its “thickness.”
 The end of another piece is then whittled away on either side of the end, so a thin extension emerges.
 The thin extension is then slotted into the notch on the opposing piece.

 The notched and slots can be made using a power saw and a dado head.
 You then either screw or glue the pieces together.

-5. Open Mortise and Tension Joint
+5. Open Mortise and Tenon Joint

-If you have a higher technical skill, you can use a mortising chisel on a drill press to make an open mortise and tension joint.
+If you have a higher technical skill, you can use a mortising chisel on a drill press to make an open mortise and tenon joint.
 These joints are harder to make, but they are stronger.

 Joining a Top Plank to a Side Plank

 Similar to the way a corner joint joins two ends of wood, the following cuts attach the top plank to the side plank.

 This is similar to the end lap joint in that you carve a nook out of each piece and they rest against one another.
 The difference in this case is that the nook is carved out of the top plank and side plank respectively as opposed to the ends of the timber.